Construction and deconstruction of the female singer

 This performance was born from a YouTube screenshot of Peggy Lee’s video ‘It’s a good day’, that is reconstructed into a three-dimensional theater set.
 The theater set includes all the details and buttons of the YouTube bar, but they are all present as modeled shapes applied around the video window.
 The time bar is made out of a transparent plastic tube that has a red ribbon inside it.
 The red ribbon is pulled every time a new part of the song is finished.

-When performing the singer is dressed in a red dress and face covering hat that are designed according to desired and idealized female standards from the 50’s.
+When performing the singer is dressed in a red dress and face covering hat that are designed according to desired and idealised female standards from the 50’s.
 I am trying to engage more with the reference of the video clip by trying to embody the image of a superwoman that a star had in that particular period.
-The music that I composed for this performance is based on critical Internet texts, that discuss the way in which female contemporary singers are expected to present and expose themselves on stage.
+The music that I composed for this performance is based on critical internet comments, that discuss the way in which female contemporary singers are expected to present and expose themselves on stage.

 I use the format of the YouTube frame, because YouTube became the usual media arena in where people stage them selves as if in a live performance.
 We have gotten so familiarized with the YouTube frame design that our entire perception of video information we consume is conditioned by these graphical signs.